DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-06-update-financial-support-section.md

 ### Removed the caption

-We removed the caption 'Advice from Get Into Teaching', as it didn't feel necessary to highlight the separation of digital products in the service.
+We removed the caption ‘Advice from Get Into Teaching', as it didn't feel necessary to highlight the separation of digital products in the service.

 ### Separated information